daostack/arc.js/documentation/overview.md

 Each entity class performs an `itemMap` at the end of each `search` method call, to map the query result to the entity's state so an instance of this entity can be built with that state.

-It is worth noting that Plugins that do not have an exported class in the library, extending from the `Plugin` or `ProposalPlugin` abstract classes, will be instantiated as `UnknownPlugin` instances if received from a `Plugin.search` method call.
+It is worth noting that Plugin types that are added to a DAO, but are not implemented in this library, will be instatiated as `UnknownPlugin`s.

 ## Sending transactions